dinoosauro/podcast-downloader/README.md

 Additional settings are available for track number customization.
 Here you can choose if the suggested track number from the XML should be used, and what the app should do if the podcast track number is unknown.

+You'll also find a toggle that permits you to use the last track number options you've used to download a specific podcast for automatic downloads.
+Let's say that you have downloaded the `Podcast A`, whose file count started from `0`, and the `Podcast B`, whose file count started from `1`.
+Now you want to download the new episodes, so you click on the `Download the new episodes` button.
+If you have this toggle enabled, the app will keep in mind that the `Podcast A` count should start from `0`, but if you have this toggle disabled the app will always start the count from `1` (the last value used).
+It's suggested to keep this enabled so that you can have consistency between track numbers.

 ### Album Art